So, you’ve found your ideal international teaching job overseas, and you are ready to leap. Good for you!

 Apply for a working visa so you can teach legally in your host country.
-You will not be able to work legally on a tourist visa, so you will need a working visa of some kind.
+You will not be able to work legally on a tourist visa to need a working visa of some kind.
 Your new employer should advise you about visa requirements.

 Follow the requirements exactly because there could be serious consequences for you if you mix it up.
-There are many different types of work visas, it is imperative you get the right one.
-For most countries, it’s necessary you have it in your hands when you enter the country or you may be refused entry which could jeopardize your teaching contract.
+There are many different types of work visas; you must get the right one.
+Most countries must have it in your hands when you enter the country, or you may be refused entry, which could jeopardize your teaching contract.

 When you are ready to return home again, you will need to acquire another police clearance from your host country.
 If you don’t, you could risk your ability to teach once again in your home country.

 Update your Will before you go overseas.
 As dreadful as it sounds, it’s necessary.
 You should carry copies of it with you when you travel as well.
-If something were to happen to you in a foreign country, you will need to have all your final wishes in order so there will be no confusion between the two countries.
+If something were to happen to you in a foreign country, you would need to have all your final wishes to be confused between the two countries.
 You don’t want your loved ones to have to deal with horrible international red tape to carry out your wishes.

-Lastly, you should look into getting an international driver’s license so you will be able to drive in your host country.
+Lastly, it would be best if you looked into getting an international driver’s license so you will be able to drive in your host country.
 Most countries will not allow you to drive a car without one.
-This is an additional document you must obtain that acts as a translation for what your national driver’s license permits.
+This is an additional document you must obtain that acts as a translation for your national driver’s license permits.
 It is especially relevant if you plan on working in a rural area where car transport will be necessary.

-Proper planning and being prepared will help to ensure you start off on the right foot and have great international teaching experience.If you are planning to secure a job teaching overseas have you finished these steps in the process?
+Proper planning and being prepared will help ensure you start on the right foot and have great international teaching experience.If you are planning to secure a job teaching overseas, have you finished these steps in the process?
 Click To Tweet

 If you are looking to turn your dream teaching job overseas into reality, the first thing you should do is craft the perfect school teacher or principal resume and cover letter.